 CAUTION: Care is required, especially with middle aged and elderly patients, in applying this useful stretching procedure.
 Appropriate tests should be carried out to evaluate cerebral circulation problems.
 The presence of such problems indicates that this particular MET method should be avoided.

 Dr. Alex Jimenez offers an additional assessment and treatment of the hip flexors as a part of a referenced clinical application of neuromuscular techniques by Leon Chaitow and Judith Walker DeLany.
 The scope of our information is limited to chiropractic and spinal injuries and conditions.
 To discuss the subject matter, please feel free to ask Dr. Jimenez or contact us at 915-850-0900 .

 Overall health and wellness are essential towards maintaining the proper mental and physical balance in the body.
 From eating a balanced nutrition as well as exercising and participating in physical activities, to sleeping a healthy amount of time on a regular basis, following the best health and wellness tips can ultimately help maintain overall well-being.
 Eating plenty of fruits and vegetables can go a long way towards helping people become healthy.

-The information herein on "Assessment and Treatment of Sternocleidomastoid (SCM)" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Assessment and Treatment of Sternocleidomastoid (SCM)" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.